pthong003/sarc_ur5e/README.md

     }
    ```
 2. Make sure the ```path``` is directed to your raw dataset
-3. Go to terminal.
+3. Open your terminal.
+Make sure that you are in ```rlds-env``` environment.
 Inside the dataset directory, run:

    ```
    tfds build --overwrite